vhussein/poc-nginx-auth/readme.md

 - **`htpasswd`**
   - Contains hashed credentials for basic authentication for `site1`.
-  - Created using the `htpasswd` command.
+  - Created using the `htpasswd` command provided you have installed `httpd-tools`.
+For simplicity of this POC, I've created using an online tool (https://www.web2generators.com/apache-tools/htpasswd-generator).
   - Specifies usernames and passwords required to access the `site1` endpoint.

 - **`index.html`**